 Hi I’m Kristen Gostomski—former athlete, now strength coach, researcher, writer, and injury prevention consultant.

-My interest in sports science and functional movement began while in high school, after a serious knee injury sidelined me form sports.
+My interest in sports science and functional movement began while in high school, after a serious knee injury sidelined me from sports.
 Today, with my education and experience in the areas of sports performance and injury prevention, I’m confident that I could have avoided the injury or at least have come back from it stronger than I did.